Kinderspielstadt/Core/README.md

 ### 🍽️ Prerequisites

 `NodeJS (including PNPM)` is required to run this project.
-Also a hosted instance of `Appwrite` is required.
+Also `Go` is required to run the built in server.

 ### 📦 Installing